|

 Testing Procedures

-The HLT 141 ABLE exam is now available to students remotely.
+The HLT 141 ABLE exam is available in person only at the Medical Education Campus (MEC) Testing Center.
 Students can request the exam by emailing the Medical Education Campus (MEC) testing center and provide the following information:

 Full Name: